Franz-Josef-Danner/tracking/README.md

 is clamped to ``Min Marker Count × 200``.

-If the playhead lands on the same frame as in the previous tracking step, the default pattern size for newly detected features grows by 10 pixels.
+If the playhead lands on the same frame as in the previous tracking step, the default pattern size for newly detected features grows by **10 %**.
 The search size always updates to twice the current pattern size, allowing difficult frames to be tracked with progressively larger areas.